matomo-org/github-action-tests/README.md

 `php-memory` If you like to increase or decrease the PHP memory, default 256M.

-`artifact-pass` use for UI viewer, artifact password
+`artifact-pass` use for UI viewer, always use a repository secret for this.

 ``